Making any career move is an important decision, one that is only intensified by the possibility of relocation.

 - How do you feel an international move benefitted you professionally?
 I’ve had to do some Insolvency Law exams and almost had to start again in respect of the different types of Insolvency here compared to the UK.
 There was a steep learning curve, but it has definitely been beneficial especially with the increase in cross-border insolvency matters.

 - How long was the process from you speaking with Levitate to you actually making the move?
 I left London in March to go travelling and arrived in Australia in November.
 In this period, I was in touch with Scott and I had an interview lined up within a couple of weeks of arriving in Perth and secured the job a week after my 2nd

-- What value do you think working with Levitate Recruitment had your securing an opportunity overseas?
+- What value do you think working with Levitate Recruitment had on you securing an opportunity overseas?
 Arriving in a new country is stressful enough without having to try and find a job as well.
-So, I could concentrate on getting accommodation, and improving my surfing skills whilst Scott was doing all the hard work of finding me job opportunities! 😊
+So, I could concentrate on getting accommodation, and improving my surfing skills whilst Scott was doing all the hard work of finding me job opportunities!